skypjack/entt/README.md

 I started working on `EnTT` because of the wrong reason: my goal was to design an entity-component system that beated another well known open source solution in terms of performance.<br/>
-I did it, of course, but it wasn't much satisfying.
+In the end, I did it, but it wasn't much satisfying.
 Actually it wasn't satisfying at all.
 The fastest and nothing more, fairly little indeed.
 When I realized it, I tried hard to keep intact the great performance of `EnTT` and to add all the features I wanted to see in *my* entity-component system at the same